dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 # High-Craft CSS Principles

-This document codifies the core principles and patterns for writing CSS in the Screen Studio project.
+This document codifies the core principles and patterns for writing CSS in the Safety Check App project.
 Adhering to these guidelines is essential for maintaining a consistent, robust, and high-craft user interface.

 ---